freenode/web-7.0/content/news/2008-06-10-who-are-freenode-staff-part-1-of.md

 date: 2008-06-10 17:45:54+00:00
 slug: who-are-freenode-staff-part-1-of
 title: Who Are freenode Staff?
 (Part 1 of ?)
-categories:
-- community
+category: community
-- freenode
+category: freenode
-- infrastructure
+category: infrastructure
-- social
+category: social
 ---
 As you have undoubtedly noticed by now, freenode recently changed services.
 Along with this new look, we thought it would be a good time to formally (and perhaps not-so-formally) announce the addition of new staff.
 You’ll find below a list of all our current staff, and in this post and some that follow, we’ll give you a tiny snapshot of the new (and some of the old) members of our circus^Wteam.